nanochess/CVBasic/README.md

 The foreword is written by the legendary David R. Megarry, programmer of Zaxxon™ for Colecovision, and creator of the Dungeon!™ Board game.

-All the games in the book will compile for **all** the platforms (exception of Dungeon Warrior for Casio PV2000 because the small 16KB ROM size)
+All the games in the book will compile for **all** the platforms (exception of Dungeon Warrior for Sord M5 and Casio PV2000 because the small 16KB ROM size)

 * [Programming Games for Colecovision, paperback, 250 pages](https://www.lulu.com/shop/oscar-toledo-gutierrez/programming-games-for-colecovision/paperback/product-95qvzj8.html?page=1&pageSize=4)
 * [Programming Games for Colecovision, hardcover, 250 pages](https://www.lulu.com/shop/oscar-toledo-gutierrez/programming-games-for-colecovision/hardcover/product-84nm767.html?page=1&pageSize=4)